entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Zangerl, R. (1979).
 New Chondrichthyes from the Mazon Creek fauna (Pennsylvanian) of Illinois.
 In M. H. Nitecki (Ed.), *Mazon Creek Fossils* (pp. 449–500).
 Academic Press.

+Babcock, L. E. (2024).
+Replacement names for two species of *Orthacanthus* Agassiz, 1843 (Chondrichthyes, Xenacanthiformes), and discussion of *Giebelodus* Whitley, 1940. *ZooKeys*, *1188*, 219–226.

+Hook, R. W., & Baird, D. (1986).
+The Diamond Coal Mine of Linton, Ohio, and its Pennsylvanian-age vertebrates. *Journal of Vertebrate Paleontology*, *6*(2), 174–190.

+Hook, R. W., & Ferm, J. C. (1985).
+A depositional model for the Linton tetrapod assemblage (Westphalian D, Upper Carboniferous) and its palaeoenvironmental significance. *Philosophical Transactions of the Royal Society of London B*, *311*(1148), 101–109.

+Mann, A., McDaniel, E. J., McColville, E. R., & Maddin, H. C. (2019). *Carbonodraco lundi* gen. et sp. nov., the oldest parareptile, from Linton, Ohio, and new insights into the early radiation of reptiles. *Royal Society Open Science*, *6*(11), 191191.

+Mann, A., Henrici, A. C., Sues, H.-D., & Pierce, S. E. (2021).
+A new edaphosaurid synapsid from the Pennsylvanian of Ohio. *Acta Palaeontologica Polonica*, *66*, ms.

+Newberry, J. S. (1873).
+The classification and geological distribution of fossil fishes. *Report of the Geological Survey of Ohio*, *1*(2), 247–355.

+Reisz, R. R., & Baird, D. (1983).
+The earliest known reptile: a new specimen of *Hylonomus lyelli* from the Pennsylvanian of Nova Scotia. *Canadian Journal of Earth Sciences*, *20*, 1478–1486.